How to Plan a Trip to Alofi

 Luxury Holidays in Alofi

 While Alofi is not a destination of glitz and glam, it does provide some of the best quality experiences when it comes to scuba diving, whale swimming and fishing.
 That’s all due to the sustainability policies observed on the island, as well as the unbelievably clear water!
 To complement your stay, there is a small selection of modern villas and studios that are the standard of 3-4-star accommodation.
-Plan your luxury getaway with The Luxury Guide to Alofi.
+Plan your luxury getaway with The Luxury Travel Guide to Niue.

 Luxury Activities in Alofi